 Like many of its neighboring countries, there’s a clear Indian and Chinese influence to Burmese cuisine.
 There seem to be strong regional identities as well.
 Wikipedia’s list of Burmese dishes points to several dishes that are Shan-, Kachin-, or Rakhine-influenced, all of which are administrative regions within Myanmar.
 I visited Bagan before Yangon and had a really interesting pork curry dish made with black beans.
 It was one of the best things I ate in Myanmar and according to my server, it was a dish unique to Bagan.

 I was also surprised to find vegetable tempura dishes at several Burmese restaurants in both Yangon and Bagan.
 This intrigued me so I did some digging and found claims that Japanese tempura, curry, and even some desserts were inspired by traditional Burmese dishes after Japan invaded Burma in the 1940s.
 It’s all very fascinating stuff that makes me want to go back to Myanmar and experience more of its food!

 Though many of my questions were answered by this food tour, I left Myanmar with even more questions than when I first arrived.
 I’ve only tasted a small part of the country – just Yangon and Bagan – so I’m curious to know what food from the other regions is like.
 Ren wasn’t able to join me on this trip either so it’s pretty much a guarantee that we’ll be back.

 If you’re visiting Yangon and are curious to learn about Burmese food, then I highly recommend going on this tour with Chit.
-It costs USD 55 per person, inclusive of all food, drink, and transportation.
-Follow the link for more information and to book this Yangon food tour with A Chef’s Tour.
+It costs USD 45 per person, inclusive of all food, drink, and transportation.
+You can book it through A Chef’s Tour or Get Your Guide.

 A Chef’s Tour